The WORST Irish Accents In Movies

 They're in good company.
 Many an Oscar winning thespian has tried to affect the Emerald Isle lilt, with mixed success.
 For every convincing Cate Blanchett in Veronica Guerin, there's a Sean Connery or Tom Cruise ready to remind us that sometimes, it's just better to reach out to Gabriel Byrne or Cillian Murphy's agent and call it a day.
 (Not that it really matters all that much; Connery ended up taking home an Academy Award for his role as a supposedly Irish cop in The Untouchables.)

 If you're looking to see which movie stars have done Dublin wrong, you've come to the right place.
-If you'd rather hear the real deal, consult this list of top Irish films.
+Oh, and note to casting directors: Next time, just hire Saoirse Ronan.

+If you're looking to see which movie stars have done Dublin wrong, you've come to the right place.
 Oh, and note to casting directors: Next time, just hire Saoirse Ronan.